Literature: Eleanor And Park

 - Big Little Brother: Park fears his younger brother Josh will become this at the rate he's growing.

-- Bittersweet Ending: Eleanor gets out of her terrible family situation thanks to Park and her uncle taking her in, but can never see Park again because of the distance.
+- Bittersweet Ending: Eleanor gets out of her terrible family situation thanks to Park and her uncle taking her in, but can't see Park because of the distance.

 - Black Best Friend: Eleanor gets two, DeNice and Beebi.